Anthropology (from the Greek anthropos, for human, and loggia, for science) is the study of human behavior, from the dawn of time to present day.

 As an Anthropology major at Union, you will combine fascinating course work along with valuable practical training.
 You will learn to observe, interview, record and describe complex social behavior as it happens.
-Semester-long field schools in Fiji and Tasmania provide opportunities to conduct full-time, hands-on ethnographic research that is rare for undergraduate institutions.
+You may go on a term abroad in Palau, Australia or Tanzania, or pursue a mini-term in Senegal.
 On the Fiji term, students do internships in schools to analyze the relationship between educational systems and society.
 In Tasmania, they have interned in national parks and with ecological groups.

 Anthropology majors often take positions in business and government, lending their talents to such fields as advertising, market research, public relations, banking, merchandising, medicine, journalism and management consulting.
 They are also ideally suited to such governmental positions as foreign service officers, urban planners and counselors.
 As a discipline that focuses on cross-cultural understanding, you will find anthropologists working for agencies of the United Nations (such as UNESCO), the World Health Organization, the World Bank, the Peace Corps and the Agency for International Development.